HNN3.0

 We would like to then work with community groups and technology developers to co-design innovative practices that help children and young adults to build up digital literacy and use technologies in a safe and responsible way.
 We expect to identify tools and interventions, both digital and non-digital ones, that can be used by diverse community stakeholders (e.g. individuals, healthcare, schools, libraries, etc.) to jointly create an environment that boosts the mental wellbeing of children and young adults and minimises negative outcomes from the misuse of digital technologies.

-This project will generate three main outputs:
+This project will generate below main outputs:

 1. Better understanding of young people’s perspectives on digital technology and how it interacts with mental health wellbeing.